Middlebury College: Academics

 The academic year follows a 4–1–4 schedule of two four-course semesters in the autumn and spring plus what is known as a "Winter Term" session in January.
 The Winter Term, often called "J-Term" for January Term, allows students to enroll in one intensive course, pursue independent research, or complete an off-campus internship.
 Winter Term courses are taught by a mix of traditional faculty and special instructors.

 Language schools

 The Middlebury College Language Schools, which began with the establishment of the School of German in 1915, offer intensive instruction in 10 languages during six-, seven-, or eight-week summer sessions.
 The schools enroll about 1,350 students every summer.
 The Schools all use an immersion-based approach to language instruction and acquisition.
-All students in the Language Schools must sign and abide by Middlebury's "Language Pledge," a pledge to use their target language exclusively during the duration of their time at the School.
+All students in the Language Schools must sign and abide by Middlebury's "Language Pledge," a pledge to use their target language exclusively during the duration of their time at the school.

-Undergraduate instruction, available to undergraduate students, government employees and individuals from professional backgrounds, is offered in Abenaki (as of Summer 2020, with the first accredited session taking place summer 2021), Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, Korean, and Spanish.
+Undergraduate instruction, available to undergraduate students, government employees and individuals from professional backgrounds, is offered in Abenaki, Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, Korean, and Spanish.

-Middlebury's Language Schools have historically been conducted at the college's campus in Vermont.
-In the summer of 2009 the college opened a satellite campus at Mills College in Oakland, California to accommodate a growth in enrollment.
-For the summer of 2011, Middlebury at Mills will offer Arabic, French, Japanese, and Spanish instruction.
-Since the summer of 2015, Mills College in Oakland hosts the newly founded Middlebury School of Korean (2015), as well as the School of Arabic and the School of Italian.